 What you will learn

-- How to apply the Six Sigma methodology in your work or research, using the DMAIC process improvement cycle for identifying problems and quantitatively assess the impact of process changes;
+- To apply the Six Sigma methodology in your work or research, using the DMAIC process improvement cycle for identifying problems and quantitatively assess the impact of process changes

-- How to contribute actively in Six Sigma improvement projects by applying the necessary statistical analyses, interpreting the results, and driving change;
+- To contribute actively in Six Sigma improvement projects by applying the necessary statistical analyses, interpreting the results, and driving change

-- How to perform process capacity analysis to evaluate process performance in terms of resource utilization and set up times in order to optimize throughput and minimize inventory;
+- To perform process capacity analysis to evaluate process performance in terms of resource utilization and set up times in order to optimize throughput and minimize inventory

-- To initiate Lean manufacturing transformation and analyse the new process flows to quantitatively assess productivity improvements;
+- To initiate Lean manufacturing transformation and analyze the new process flows to quantitatively assess productivity improvements

-- To be able to coach and motivate your colleagues to improve quality and productivity with Six Sigma and Lean.
+- To coach and motivate your colleagues to improve quality and productivity with Six Sigma and Lean

 Learn how to drive quality and productivity programs by mastering the powerful analytical and management tools of the Six Sigma methodology and the revolutionary concepts of Lean Management.

-Six Sigma and Lean enable organisations to measure and analyse production processes, to eliminate waste and to evolve their management structures in order to motivate employees and improve quality and productivity.
+Six Sigma and Lean enable organizations to measure and analyze production processes, to eliminate waste and to evolve their management structures in order to motivate employees and improve quality and productivity.

 The series of courses is provided in collaboration with the TUM School of Management Executive Education Center and the Chair of Production and Supply Chain Management.

 In this Professional Certificate program, you will learn the fundamentals of the Six Sigma methodology and Lean Manufacturing.
-You will learn the DMAIC (Define, Measure, Analyse, Improve, Control) process improvement cycle and examine how the principles of Lean production improve quality and productivity and enable organisational transformation.
+You will learn the DMAIC (Define, Measure, Analyze, Improve, Control) process improvement cycle and examine how the principles of Lean production improve quality and productivity and enable organizational transformation.